PorcupineBee/PorcupineBee.github.io/blogs/su-install-guide.md

+# How to Install Seismic Unix on WSL Like a Boss

-# A Beginner's Guide to Installing Seismic Unix on Windows with WSL
+> A Beginner's Guide to Installing Seismic Unix on Windows with WSL

 Seismic Unix (SU) is a powerful open-source seismic data processing package widely used in geophysics.
 In this guide, I'll walk you through installing SU on Windows using WSL (Windows Subsystem for Linux), making the process accessible even for beginners.